RyanGA09/RyanGA09/README.md

     <li><strong>Bangun Sistem Informasi PKM & Proposal</strong> — (August 2024 - Present).</li>
 </ul>
 <p align="center">
-    You can see more of my education, experience, and projects on my <a href="https://www.linkedin.com/in/ryan-gading-abdullah/details/projects/">LinkedIn</a>.
+    You can see more of my work experience, education, and projects on my <a href="https://www.linkedin.com/in/ryan-gading-abdullah/details/projects/">LinkedIn</a>.
 </p>

 # 🔧 Skill and Tools: